Freedom From Rosacea

 Collagen Peptides: Collagen supports skin elasticity and repair, which may help strengthen the skin barrier and reduce sensitivity.
 To make an effect you need 10-15 grams daily.

 Bone Broth: BB is rich in collagen and amino acids like glycine, which help repair the skin barrier and improve overall skin health.
-We have the powder, it's east to add to drinks or food.
+We have the powder, it's easy to add it to drinks or food.

 Techno Hacks & Medical Resorts